corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-contracts.md

 section_menu: corda-5-dev-preview
 ---

+{{< note >}}

+In the Corda 5 Developer Preview, the main principles of states, transactions, and contracts remain the same as they were in Corda 4.

+However, as your CorDapp's external interactions are performed via HTTP-RPC REST APIs (and the node returns information in the same way), when writing states you must add a `JsonRepresentable`.

+{{< /note >}}

 A **contract** governs the evolution of a <a href="key-concepts-states.md">**state**</a> over time and is used to verify proposed <a href="key-concepts-transactions.md">**transactions**</a>.